In a Nutshell: Assumptions

 were young in age.
 Evidences

-Reviewing the books of seera, I cannot find any examples of the Prophet (saw) proactively inviting non-influential individuals to Islam.All of the companions'
+Reviewing the books of seera, I cannot find any examples of the Messenger (saw) proactively inviting non-influential individuals to Islam.All of the companions'

-conversion stories in Mecca appear to state they came to the Prophet (saw) asking him about his new religion or another companion told them of the message and then brought him to the Prophet (saw).
+conversion stories in Mecca appear to state they came to the Messenger (saw) asking him about his call or another companion told them of the message and then brought him to the Messenger (saw).
 Conversion of Earlier CompanionsKhadija (ra) was the first person to believe the prophet.

-She did not receive dawa from the Prophet (saw), rather he (saw) narrated his experience of the first revelation in the cave to her.
-She suggested he may be the next prophet people are waiting for.
+She did not receive dawa from the Messenger (saw), rather he (saw) narrated his experience of the first revelation in the cave to her.
 She consulted her cousin Waraqa ibn Naufal who told them 'this revelation is similar to what Moses received.'
-Khadija (ra) converted before the Prophet started calling society to adopt Islam and even before the Prophet (saw) fully understood the purpose of revelation.Ali (ra) was also not proactively invited by the Prophet (saw)
+Khadija (ra) converted before the Messenger started calling society to adopt Islam and even before the Messenger (saw) fully understood the purpose of revelation.Ali (ra) was also not proactively invited by the Messenger (saw)

-, rather Ali saw the prophet and his wife Khadija (ra) praying, and inquired about what he saw.
-The next day, he came to the Prophet (saw) and accepted Islam.Abu Bakr (ra) heard rumours about Muhammad (saw)
+, rather Ali (ra) saw the messenger and his wife Khadija (ra) praying and inquired about what he saw.
+The Messenger (saw) explained and he believed him.Abu Bakr (ra) heard rumours about Muhammed (saw)

 Regarding Zayd ibn Haritha (ra)